susestudio/studio-help/400_use/050_overview.md

 Mac OS X) provide a way to uncompress the archive by right-clicking the file (in the file manager) and selecting an "Extract here" option.

-In a terminal files can be extracted with programs such as '''gunzip''' and '''tar'''.
+In a terminal files can be extracted with programs such as ''gunzip'' and ''tar''.